spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 <br />

-# VMware Cloud Account Permissions
+# VMware Privileges

-**Last Update**: August 18, 2022

-The vSphere user account used in the various Palette tasks must have the minimum vSphere privileges required to perform the task.
+The vSphere user account that is deploying Palette must have the following minimum vSphere privileges.
 The **Administrator** role provides super-user access to all vSphere objects.
 For users without the **Administrator** role, one or more custom roles can be created based on the tasks being performed by the user.
+Permissions and privilieges vary depending on the vSphere version you are using.

+Select the tab that corresponds with your vSphere versions.

 <br />